 You can also rent tubes, and those companies will sometimes also pick you up and drop you off which is suuuuper clutch.

 A swimsuit and shorts worked great for me.
 You definitely don’t need shorts, I just felt more comfortable that way.
-I also happened to have shorts that are basically swim trunk material (gear guide here) so they dried quickly.
+I also happened to have shorts that are basically swim trunk material (yep, I’ve got a gear guide for that too) so they dried quickly.

 Even if you do have quick-drying clothes, I would definitely bring a change of wardrobe to switch into once you’re done.
 After being on the river for over an hour, I was VERY ready to not have a wet booty.